ajfisher/robotnik-workshop/slides/slides.md

 (CC) <!-- .element: class="attribution" -->
 [Grafitti Research Lab](#)

 Notes:

+Let's take that idea and make something that can do some work.

 This is what we're going to build - a simple LED connected to a battery.
 IE the basis of pretty much all modern torches.

 ---